MunyDev/TeaVM-lwjgl-port/README.md

 ## Display lists
-We are currently working on a way to stabilize display lists
+We are currently working on a way to stabilize display lists.

-## gl(*)Pointer functions(except for glVertexAttribPointer)
+## gl(\*)Pointer functions(except for glVertexAttribPointer)
+These functions are currently being added.
+Thanks for your patience.
+## glDrawElements with indices as a ByteBuffer
-These functions being added.
+These functions are currently being added.
+Thanks for your patience.

 ## Authors
 Authors: MunyDev, vTajae, WeekendGamez12